hostjane/hostjane.github.io/_pages/phpymyadmin-wordpress.md

 <span class="blue">[phpMyAdmin](https://www.phpmyadmin.net/) is a free database management tool.</span>

-Because WordPress runs directly on the server, there isn’t a simple backend administrative interface where you can access phpMyAdmin as found in other software running WordPress (like cPanel).
+Because WordPress runs directly on the server, there isn’t a simple backend administrative interface where you can access phpMyAdmin from inside the panel.

 Instead, phpMyAdmin must first be installed and then accessed via a standard browser window in Chrome or Firefox.